khalid999devs/Numerical_Project_Team_Smashers/Numerical_Integration/Simpsons_3_8/README.md

 **Advantages:**

-- Good accuracy for smooth functions
-- Can handle curves with higher degree of variation
+- Good accuracy for smooth functions and can handle curves with higher variation
-- Useful when n is a multiple of 3
+- Useful alternative when number of intervals is multiple of 3

 **Disadvantages:**

-- Requires specific number of intervals (multiple of 3)
+- Requires specific number of intervals (multiple of 3) limiting flexibility
-- More complex than trapezoidal rule
+- More complex than trapezoidal rule with slightly higher computational cost
-- Slightly more computations than Simpson's 1/3

 ## Simpson's 3/8 Rule Code